webutil

 Thin flask-cache wrapper that supports timedelta and cache query param.

-, skips the cache.
-Also, does not store the response in the cache if it’s an HTTP 5xx or if there are any flashed messages.- Parameters:
+If the cache URL query parameter is false, skips the cache.
+Also, does not store the response in the cache if it’s an HTTP 5xx or if there are any flashed messages.

 Preserves scheme, path, and query.